-Masses that are caused by changes in the hormones, such as uterine fibroids or ovarian cysts, may be treated through hormone replacement medication or low-dose hormone birth control pills.
+Masses that are caused by changes in hormones, such as ovarian cysts, may be treated through hormone replacement medication or low dose hormone birth control pills.

 Abdominal masses that choke off organs may damage the organ.
 If any part of the organ is damaged, it may need to be removed surgically.
 If there are multiple masses in the abdomen, you may need several forms of treatment or surgical procedures to eliminate the masses.
 Cancerous masses may come back after treatment.

 Women with polycystic ovary syndrome may develop multiple cysts in their ovaries on a monthly basis.
-These cysts may go away without treatment; however, some may grow large enough to warrant surgical removal.
+These cysts may go away without treatment but some may grow large enough to warrant surgical removal.